cnguye-n/hotel-id-classifier/README.md

 Git Repository Created from Hao's Amazing Code!!!
-Code Based on Hao's Work
+Code Based on the Foundation of Hao's Work

 THIS IS NOT READY TO BE CLONED YET!!
 I need to fix the gitattributes, git ignore and all that